Skip to main content

 Is Solar Worth It in West Virginia?
 Installation Cost & Savings

-For the best return, get at least three quotes from installers, confirm net metering terms with your utility, and consider community solar programs if your roof isn't ideal.
+The practical advice: get at least three installer quotes, confirm net metering terms with your utility in writing before you commit, and look at community solar if your roof has shading or orientation problems.

 Net Metering in West Virginia